neutron-org/neutron-docs/docs/tutorials/onboarding/part-1-minimal-application.md

 In **Part 1** of this tutorial you will learn how to:

 1. Create a simple, yet functional smart contract using CosmWasm.
-2. Implement unit- and integration tests for it.
+2. Deploy your web3 application locally and on the Neutron testnet.
 3. Build a React web application that interacts with your smart contract.
-4. Deploy your web3 application locally and on the Neutron testnet.

 ## What are Neutron smart contracts?